 “I like not the dirty face of the Ambassador,” said Lord Zigg.
 “His nose sitteth flat on the face of him as it were a dab of clay, and I can see pat up his nostrils a summer day’s journey into his head.
 If’s upper lip bespeak him not a rare spouter of rank fustian, perdition catch me.
 Were it a finger’s breadth longer, a might tuck it into his collar to keep his chin warm of a winter’s night.”

-This sort of artfully constructed language makes me want to take my time, and to enjoy each phrase.
+This sort of artfully constructed language makes me want to take my time, enjoying each phrase.
 I find myself highlighting passages along the way, not for their meaning, but for their beauty:

 So rowed they till day broke, and a light wind sprang up fresh and keen.
 Juss waked, and stood up to scan the gray glassy surface of the sea spread to vast distances where sky and water faded into one.
 Astern, great clouds bridged the gates of day, boiling upwards into crags of wine-dark vapour and burning plumes of sunrise.
 In the stainless spaces of the sky above these sailed the horned moon, frail and wan as a white foam-flower blown from the waves.
 Westward, facing the thunder-smoke of dawn, the fine far ridge of Kartadza was like cut crystal against the sky: the first island sentinel of many-mountained Demonland, his topmost cliffs dawn-illumined with pale gold and amethyst while yet the lesser heights lay obscure, lapped in the folds of night.
 And with the opening day the mists swathing the mountain’s skirts were lifted up in billowy masses that grew and shrank and grew again, made restless by the wayward winds which morning waked in the hollow mountain side, and torn by them into wisps and streamers.

-Between those spells of ornate dialogue and imagery, there is high adventure and action to keep my lizard brain excited, so the pages keep turning well into the night.
+Between those spells of ornate dialogue and imagery, there is high adventure and action to keep my lizard brain excited.
+The pages turn well into the night.

 E. R. Eddison wrote this book at 40, but based it on stories he imagined at the age of 10 (around 1892).
 Many of the names and conceits written by the 10-year-old Eddison never changed.
-Many of his critics, including Tolkien, have criticized this, but what did they know?
-Part of the fun was the strange blend of the older writer’s elaborate myth with the young writer’s playfulness and imagination.
+Many of his critics, including Tolkien, have criticized this.
+For me, part of the fun was the strange blend of an older writer’s elaborate myth and craft with a young writer’s playfulness and imagination.

 This is a world I would never wish for.
 War, in The Worm Ouroboros, is not a horrific nightmare, nor even is it a cruel necessity.
-Instead, it is treated as the instrument of grand deeds and adventure.
+Instead, Eddison treats war as the instrument of grand deeds and adventure.
 When the heroes are not fighting or preparing for battle, they are heavy with yearning for it.
 Without violence, the book seems to say, men become empty vessels, unmoored and lost.
-A man can ask to achieve no greater than to leave a trail of bodies before ending in a bloody death at the hands of one’s enemies.
+A man can ask to achieve no greater than to leave a trail of bodies before ending in a bloody death at the hands of his enemies.

 To make matters worse, not all men appear capable of grand deeds and heroic character.
 Great heroism, the book implies, is reserved for the highborn.
 Never have I read such an unapologetic paean to the aristocracy.
-While the Lords and Kings send men to die by the tens of thousands—men treated as mere pieces on a game board—the death of a single of those Lords is treated with deep reverence and honor by all.
-Even when an enemy combatant dies, and even when that enemy combatant dies in a moment of cowardice and betrayal—so long as he is of a noble class—his death is met with effusive posthumous praise and somber grief.
-Forget the many thousands who threw themselves at swords in hopeless battles for no other reason than to protect those Lords’ honor.
+While the Lords and Kings send men to die by the tens of thousands—men treated as mere pieces on a game board—all characters treat the death of a single of those Lords with deep reverence and honor.
+Even when an enemy combatant dies in a moment of cowardice and betrayal—so long as he is of a noble class—his death is met with effusive posthumous praise and somber grief.
+Forget the many thousands who threw themselves at swords in hopeless battles for no reason other than to protect their Lords’ honor.